expede/minimal-spanning-merkle-tree/README.md

 }
 ```

-The advantagous features of the sibling strategy include:
+The advantageous features of the sibling strategy include:

 - The link (when present) looks exactly like a normal CID
 - It saves a few characters in JSON